-The last five years I have developed a daughter like friendship with a young woman Stephanie whose mother had a post natal depression and later got psychosis.
+The last five years I have developed a daughter like friendship with a young woman Stephanie whose mother had postnatal depression and later got psychosis.

-She had been a very good help in a critical situation where one of the friends had lost control over his money, having spent everything on the wrong things and had loads of unpaid bills.
+She had been an excellent help in a critical situation where one of the friends had lost control over his money, having spent everything on the wrong things and had loads of unpaid bills.
 She sat down at the friend’s room, let the others do the cleaning, which was also very needed, and opened the letters from the creditors one by one.

-I asked if I could make an interview on her experience on growing up with a mother who was mentally ill and a father who had to get a divorce because of that.
+I asked if I could make an interview on her experience of growing up with a mother who was mentally ill and a father who had to get a divorce because of that.

-We sat down at a cozy café with a cheese cake each and Stephanie told me her story:
+We sat down at a cosy café with a cheesecake each and Stephanie told me her story:

 Stephanie’s mother had always been very moody.
 Her temper changed very quickly even long before she got her one and only baby at twenty-three years’ of age.
 Stephanie’s father and her mother had been a couple even from their teens and had lived together from that time.
 When the baby was born Stephanie’s father

 “Couldn’t do anything right”